 I could imagine using this app for videos about geography or history as the map feature would come in handy here.
 You could create an animation about the different battlefields in the Civil War, show pictures from different climate zones or take a tour of the monuments along the river Nile.

 Go!Animate lets you create great looking cartoons in no time.
 You can pick different scenarios for the characters to play in, personalize the different characters, use text to speech for the conversations or, even better, record your own narration.
 You can then add reactions and movement based on the story you tell and the cartoon characters will also automatically lip sync to the narration track.

 Due to the variety of characters and backgrounds there are lots of different possibilities for using Go!Animate in education.
 They also offer school accounts with features like group management, content moderation and other premium features.
 And of course, the school accounts get a discount compared to the business accounts.

 One True Media seems to be a really robust online video editor.
 With lots of transition effects, easy editing of video clips and photos, text and music overlays and a user friendly interface, you can create some really professional looking videos.
 Another plus is that you can download the edited video or even get it on DVD.

 This is a tool you want to use for bigger projects, maybe documentaries or art projects you create with your students as it offers a lot of different tools to enhance the videos and pictures you shoot.

 And don’t forget: there are also the three whiteboard apps for the iPad I wrote about in my first post here on Fractus Learning which are another great way to easily create video lessons.
 So, do you already create education YouTube videos?
 Please share them in the comments below, especially when you try out one of the tools above.

-If you are really interested in using video to enhance your teaching, or your school is considering “flipping the classroom”, check out our just released online course: Introduction To Online Video And Screencasting
+If you are really interested in using video to enhance your teaching, or your school is considering “flipping the classroom”, check out our just released online course: How to Use Online Video to Flip the Classroom

 Image courtesy of Flickr, visualpanic